martixy/deviantArtEnhancer/README.md

 ## Usage
 1. The script can be configured to filter artists from browsing based on a range of criteria(either removing their deviations or fading them out).
 2. It places dimensions on deviations' download buttons.
-Also enables a couple of keyboard shortcuts: `q` and Numpad `.` download the deviation, `e` opens downloadable deviations in a new tab.
+Also enables a couple of keyboard shortcuts:
+`q` and Numpad `.`: Download the deviation
+`e`: Opens downloadable deviations in a new tab.
-3. On gallery pages `Shift+Click` on a deviation opens it and the next 4 deviations in new tabs automatically.
+3. On gallery pages you can use the following functions:
+`Shift+Click` on a deviation opens it and the next 4 deviations in new tabs automatically.
+`Alt+Click` on a deviation downloads the deviation right from the gallery page.
+`Alt+Shift+Click` on a deviation downloads it and the next 4 deviations right from the gallery page.

 All of these can be configured in their respective config files (the script has to be rebuilt for the changes to be reflected).